dbullock1086/DNNTutorial/docs/DNNTutorial.md

 The shaded gray region under the diagonal is an area you hope to avoid.
 If the curve crosses the diagonal, it would mean that the selection is biased toward background acceptance rather than signal acceptance.
 This likely represents a confused DNN because it should default to 50% when it is uncertain.
 The DNN has probably used a primitive feature that works well overall, but it is still in the process of learning the best features.
 If you encounter this, something as simple as increasing the number of epochs may resolve the issue.

-**Note:** The results of the DNN output a ROC curve that is labeled with an Area Under Curve (AUC) measure.
+**Note:** The results of the DNN outputs a ROC curve that is labeled with an Area Under Curve (AUC) measure.
 This should only be thought of as an indicator of how well the DNN was able to distinguish between the signal and background.
 It does not necessarily tell you that the ROC curve with the highest AUC gives you the best result.
 Instead, maybe it disguises an undesirable feature such as DNN confusion.
 Or it could be manifested as a slant toward good signal acceptance only for high background acceptance.
 Or, a low acceptance for both could mean that your analysis will be shrouded in statistical uncertainty.
 For a rigorous study, the measures listed in the [previous](#Classification-Task) section should be considered.

 ---